jburks725/route53dynip/README.md

 ## Building the Docker image(s)

-The `Dockerfile`s in this repo will be an image based on Chainguard's latest `python` image, using their dev image to install the Boto3 library.
+The `Dockerfile`s in this repo will be an image based on Chainguard's latest `python` image, using their dev image to install the Boto3 and requests libraries.
 The Makefile has targets to build the image locally as well as use `buildx` to build multi-arch images.

-The default architectures are `amd64`, `arm32v7`, and `arm64`, which can be overridden with the `ARCHES` variable when running make.
+The default architectures are `amd64` and `arm64`, which can be overridden with the `ARCHES` variable when running make.

 There are also Make targets for pushing to Dockerhub, execute unit tests, and clean up